 - If you are vomiting a lot, you will need to take extra care to make sure you are drinking enough water.

 - You may like to talk with your pharmacist about drinking an oral rehydration solution.
 These solutions replace the important electrolytes, as well as fluid, that your body loses when you are vomiting a lot.

-- Some women find that the acupressure wristbands worn to prevent travel sickness (available from pharmacies) help to ease their nausea.
+- acupressure wristbands worn to prevent travel sickness (available from pharmacies)

-- You could also try ginger tablets or vitamin B6.
-Talk to a pharmacist about how much to take.
+- taking ginger tablets or vitamin B6 (talk to a pharmacist about how much to take)

 Severe nausea and vomiting

-Less than 1% of pregnant women can become very ill, lose weight and become dehydrated.
-This is called Hyperemesis gravidarum.
-They may need hospital admission, fluid via a drip (intravenous fluid) and medication.
+Less than 1 in 100 pregnant women experience a condition called hyperemesis gravidarum, which causes severe nausea and vomiting.
+They can become very ill, lose weight and become dehydrated, and may need to be admitted to hospital to receive fluid via a drip (known as intravenous fluid) and medication.